The Beloved Disciple

 So there we have the five times, where the bible speaks of “the disciple whom Jesus loved”.
 But the bible never specifically identifies, who that disciple is.
 Now as we’ve already said, most people believe that the apostle John is that disciple.
-And there’s two reasons for that.
-One reason is because several times in the scriptures, Jesus had singled out, Peter and John and James, to be with Him at some very specific times.
+And one reason for that, is because several times in the scriptures, Jesus had singled out, Peter and John and James, to be with Him at some very specific times.
 For example, it was those three who were with Jesus on the Mount of Transfiguration, when Jesus, and Moses, and Elijah, appeared to them.
 That can be found in Mathew 17, verses 1 thru 8.

 And it was those three who Jesus separated from the rest of the disciples in the Garden of Gethsemane, and He took them with Him, when they went on ahead of the rest of the apostles, and Jesus prayed to His Father, before His arrest and crucifixion.
 And you’ll find that in Mathew 26:36 thru 46.

 And of these three, John has been singled out as the most likely disciple, to be the one whom Jesus loved.
-Of course we’ve already seen that Peter is definitely not that disciple, but I’m not really sure why John’s brother James was been ruled out as being the disciple whom Jesus loved.
-There probably simply isn’t enough said about James in the bible, to warrant the conclusion that James might be the one.
+Of course we’ve already seen that Peter is definitely not that disciple.

 But here’s probably the clincher, of why most people believe that John was the beloved disciple.
 From very early times, the apostle John has been accredited with being the writer of the book of John.
 And although the bible doesn’t specify who the writer was, tradition says that it was John.

 However, having said all that, the writer of the article that I was reading from, along with many other people, have suggested that another disciple, aside from John, is more likely, “The disciple whom Jesus loved”.